 Head of International Relations Julie Barry and three colleagues made the long-distance trip to St Helena in the south Atlantic to look at the sustainability of its current system and mapping processes and recommend how to make best use of IT to convert its paper records.

-They brought a wide variety of expertise: Julie heads the International Unit, Andrew Trigg is Land Registry’s Chief Geographic Information Officer, Len Craig is a Senior Software Designer and Tracey Salvin is a Deputy Product Manager with a background in casework.
+They brought a wide variety of expertise: Julie heads the International Unit, Andrew Trigg is HM Land Registry’s Chief Geographic Information Officer, Len Craig is a Senior Software Designer and Tracey Salvin is a Deputy Product Manager with a background in casework.

 St Helena’s Chief Magistrate and Registrar of Lands John MacRitchie contacted the International Unit earlier this year after publication of Supporting the Overseas Territories, a joint Department for International Development/Foreign Office White Paper.